autonomys/subspace.js/README.md

     - `getObject`: Receives an **objectId** calling `findObject` to return the **Object** as Uint8Array.

+> Please, note that object will be retrievable after it is archived on the blockchain, it won't be available right away.
+Archivation takes 100-120 blocks to complete.
+Caching mechanism for faster retrievability will be introduced soon

 # Run this project.

 Clone this repository: